sveinbjornt/Platypus/Documentation/Documentation.md

 Most of the time, you do not need to specify this manually.
 Whenever you open a script file, Platypus automatically tries to determine its type based on the file suffix and shebang line (`#!`).
 If you have specified this meta-data in the script file itself, Platypus is usually smart enough to figure it out.

 Please note that the interpreter must exist on the system where the application is run.
-All the preset scripting language interpreters (except Node.js) are a standard part of all macOS installations.
+Most of the preset scripting language interpreters are a standard part of all macOS installations.

 **Args** let you add arguments to the script and/or its interpreter.